A Monthly Somatic Movement Ritual for Women & Femmes

 centered in chaos

-Constant stimulation, productivity, pressure, isolation, uncertainty, and an endless stream of information shape the conditions many of us are trying to survive within.
-Our nervous systems are continuously adapting to environments that often don’t support our needs for safety, belonging, dignity, rest, expression, or connection.
+Pressure, productivity, uncertainty, isolation, and constant stimulation shape the conditions many of us are trying to live within.
+Our nervous systems are continuously adapting to environments that may not support our needs for rest, safety, belonging, dignity, expression, connection, or care.

-If you’ve been feeling anxious, overwhelmed, burned out, disconnected, stuck in old patterns, or like you’re constantly pushing through life while feeling far away from yourself, your system may be doing exactly what it learned to do.
+If you have been feeling anxious, overwhelmed, burned out, numb, disconnected, or like you are constantly pushing through while feeling far away from yourself—

 You are not broken.